Updated March 31, 2026

 - Workers' compensation is required in North Carolina for businesses with 3 or more employees, with exemptions for sole proprietors, partners, LLC members, and farm laborers.

-- North Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect jobsite and office lease negotiations.
+- Most commercial leases in North Carolina require proof of general liability coverage, which can affect jobsite and office lease negotiations.

 - Coverage should be reviewed for umbrella coverage and underlying policies when a contractor works on larger commercial projects with higher liability demands.